StephanieML/HMT-SCS-2018/docs/data.md

 - image citation - *Iliad* 1.1 - 12r of the Venetus A
   - done in simple .csv files
 - *ceci n'est pas une pipe*
+  - the image citation of a portion of 12r is *not* the same as the physical page 12r

 ## CEX tables